PLSysSec/vera/README.md

 Note that all timing results may vary slightly, as will the counterexamples the solver chooses to display for buggy routines.

+## TODOS

+1. make sanitycheck
+2. make clean
+3. put it all in a vm
+4. all firefox
+5. time estimates for everything
+6. re-run verification overnight for extra sanity

 ## Install
 This is for reference setting up the vm, and should be removed probably.
 Need pdflatex and python2 !!

 ## Generate results for the entire paper at once